rutvikk99/synapse/demos/module3/README.md

 You recommend using Synapse Notebooks to explore and apply data transformations on the JSON files.

-1. Create a new cell in the Spark notebook, enter the following code, replace `<asadatalakeNNNNNN>` with your data lake name (you can find this value in the first cell of the notebook), and execute the cell:
+1. Create a new cell in the Spark notebook, enter the following code and execute the cell:

     ```python
     df = (spark.read \